Oklahoma Military Casualties

 Various information relating to the War of 1812 can be found in the miscellaneous microfilm collection.

-- Applications for Pensions from the State of Oklahoma, submitted by Confederate Soldiers, Sailors, and Their Widows (microfilm) View index created by the Oklahoma Department of Libraries (PDF)
+- Applications for Pensions from the State of Oklahoma, submitted by Confederate Soldiers, Sailors, and Their Widows (microfilm).
+Information is also available online from the Oklahoma Departement of Libraries:

 - Roster of Confederate Soldiers 1861–1865